Grettell Valdez: Biography

 Born in Querétaro, Mexico, Valdéz's first acting role was in a telenovela called Sin ti between 1997 and 1998.

-In 1998 she made a special appearance in the José Alberto Castro's telenovela Ángela as Eloisa.
+In 1998 she made a special appearance in José Alberto Castro's telenovela Ángela as Eloisa.

-In 1999 she made a special appearance on Por tu amor as a younger version of Isaura Espinoza as Alejandra Avellán.
+In 1999 she made a special appearance on Por tu amor as a younger version of Isaura Espinoza's character, Alejandra Avellán.

 2000s: Clase 406 and Ángel rebelde

 In 2001 she again appeared in Mujer, casos de la vida real that starred Silvia Pinal.
 In 2002 she starred in series Clase 406 as Daniela alongside Aarón Díaz and Dulce María.

 In 2004 she starred in a Venezuelan telenovela, Ángel rebelde as the protagonist alongside Victor Noriega and Maritza Rodriguez.
 She also had a supporting role in the Mexican teen series Rebelde as Renata Lizaldi.

-In 2006, she co-starred in Roberto Hernández's telenovela, Heridas de Amor as Pamela Altamirano.
+In 2006, she co-starred in Roberto Hernández's telenovela, Heridas de amor as Pamela Altamirano.
 She made a comeback to telenovelas in Lola, érase una vez alongside Aarón Díaz and Eiza González.

 She appeared in one of the episodes of Mujeres asesinas.
 In 2009, she was one of the antagonists in Rosy Ocampo's telenovela, Camaleones.